 Not Enough Time for Oneself

-In the race to complete assignments and meet deadlines, one casualty often overlooked is personal time.
+In the race to complete assignments and meet deadlines, personal time is often overlooked.
 Every student needs moments of solitude and self-reflection.
-It's in these moments that passions are discovered, creativity thrives, and a sense of self deepens.
-Yet, the perpetual avalanche of homework leaves little room for this crucial aspect of personal development.
+These moments are when passions are discovered, creativity thrives, and a sense of self deepens.
+Yet, the constant avalanche of homework leaves little room for this crucial personal development.

 Time for oneself is not a luxury but a necessity.
-It's the space where one explores interests, dreams, and aspirations beyond the academic realm.
-When homework becomes an all-consuming force, it deprives students of the opportunity to discover their unique strengths and inclinations.
-The discussion on why should homework be banned calls for the reevaluation of the true purpose of education – is it merely about grades, or is it also about nurturing individuals who are self-aware, curious, and passionate about their own journeys?
+It's the space to explore interests, dreams, and aspirations beyond academics.
+When homework becomes all-consuming, it deprives students of the opportunity to discover their unique strengths and inclinations.
+The discussion on banning homework calls for reevaluating the true purpose of education – is it just about grades, or is it also about nurturing self-aware, curious, and passionate individuals?

 Less Family Time

-Family, the cornerstone of support and love, often takes a backseat when homework becomes the tyrant of time.
-Quality family time is not just a sentimental ideal; it plays a pivotal role in shaping values, building strong foundations, and fostering emotional well-being.
-However, when the demands of school spill over into every corner of a student's life and there is constant worry about how to write a coursework, family time inevitably suffers.
+Family, the foundation of support and love, often takes a backseat when homework becomes all-consuming.
+Quality family time is crucial for instilling values, establishing strong bonds, and nurturing emotional well-being.
+However, when school demands infiltrate every aspect of a student's life, leaving them worried about coursework, family time inevitably suffers.

-Think about the conversations around the dinner table, the shared activities, and the simple joys of being together.
-Excessive homework disrupts these essential moments, potentially eroding the very support system that is crucial for a student's success and happiness.
-It's a call to reconsider the balance between academic pursuits and the priceless moments spent with family members – moments that contribute to a well-rounded, emotionally resilient individual.
+Consider the conversations around the dinner table, the shared activities, and the simple joys of being together.
+Excessive homework disrupts these vital moments, potentially weakening the support system essential for a student's success and happiness.

 Arguments with Parents